 Hello friends, hope you all had a wonderful Christmas, happy New Year and a lovely Pongal!
-I know that I went missing again!
-As I have mentioned before I’m trying to cut back on baking to get back on a healthy lifestyle.
+I know that I went missing again but back with a decadent vegan red velvet cake recipe!
+As I have mentioned before I'm trying to cut back on baking to get back on a healthy lifestyle.
 I have to do this because I completely lack self control when it comes to sweets.
 So I have decided to cut it at the source itself!
-But don’t worry guys, I will keep updating here at least once a week and more often at VegCorner.com.
+But don't worry guys, I will keep updating here at least once a week and more often at VegCorner.com.

 - 1 cup Non Dairy Milk (I used almond milk)